Frequently Asked Questions

 For most fish, simply floating the bag and waiting until the temperatures equalize will suffice, we generally do not recommend using drip acclimation for koi.
 Warning: Never dump the water from the bag into your pond or aquarium.
 If there are already fish present in the pond, we advise quarantining the new fish before adding it to the main pond.
 New koi can have the tendency to jump in their new environments, and care should be taken with a secure cover to prevent nervous koi from leaping out onto the floor.

 Can Plecostomus be kept with koi?

 While it is enticing to add an algae eater to your koi pond, it is generally ill-advised to keep koi and plecostomus together indefinitely.
 Plecos can be kept with koi during warmer months but should be taken out during cold months; in vise versa, koi should not be kept in permanently warm water.
 It is also important to know that most plecostomus are omnivorous and may end up sucking the slime coat or inflicting wounds on koi if they lack sustenance.
 We have personally kept both genus of common plecos, Hypostomus and Pterygoplichthys with our koi during summer months with moderate to great success, particularly with the latter genus.

 Can I release koi back into the wild?

 It is often restricted and heavily dissuaded in many states and countries to release any captive animal into your local environment.
-Not to mention that koi are an unnatural manmade creation, carp are potentially one of the most dangerous invasive species to the environment.
+Aside from the fact that koi are an unnatural manmade creation, carp are potentially one of the most dangerous invasive species to the environment.
 It is advised that unwanted pets are given a new home or given to pets stores that will take them in.